Meet our

 Cristy Fernandez has been working in the educational field for over 18 years.
 Cristy is a skillful teacher whose dedication to and energy for supporting students, families, and colleagues is inspiring and warming to many people.
 In Social and Emotional Learning (SEL), Cristy has become a “go-to” educator in her district.
 She has supported the district-wide implementation of SEL by translating her site-based leadership and experience to in-service course offerings for educators, speaking to visitors and distinguished guests who want to learn more about SEL in a school setting, and supporting the design of district-wide SEL Implementation Guides for teachers.

-Daryl Williams Jr.
+Darly Williams Jr.

-Daryl Williams Jr. began his career in education as a middle school math teacher for six years before becoming an instructional coach.
+Daryl Williams began his career in education as a middle school math teacher for six years before becoming an instructional coach.
 His hard work resulted in him garnering a National Board Certification, two Teacher of the Year awards, and his master’s degrees from Johns Hopkins University and the University of North Carolina, respectively.
 He currently serves as an assistant principal and continues to make strides toward supporting educators who want to elevate their classroom practices and enhance student growth.

 Emily Gasca